atscub/tvshow-explorer/README.md

 Storybook should open in your browser.

+We could also publish the storybook to chromatic or our own server for sharing with the team.

 ## Tests

 We are using jest and react-testing-library for testing.
 To run the tests, use the following command: